<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Click to tweet from the Chaser blog - button

-Keep these few points in mind when you have to ask for payments:
+Keep these few points in mind when you have to ask for payment:

-• Initiate efficient invoicing communication as soon as the invoice is issued.
+• Initiate efficient invoicing communication as soon as you issue the invoice.

 • Clarify your point of contact, and provide any relevant payment information.